What Are Airline Mistake Fares? The Ultimate Travel Hack

 Are Mistake Fares More Common on International or Domestic Flights?

 Mistake fares are more common on domestic flights, primarily because there are far more domestic flights than international ones.
-However, these errors often go unnoticed because domestic flights are typically less expensive to begin with.
-When a mistake fare occurs on a domestic flight, it may just appear as an amazing sale rather than an outright pricing error.
-For instance, a ticket that is 50% off might simply be perceived as a great deal, but it could very well have been a mistake fare that slipped under the radar.
+However, these errors often go unnoticed because domestic flights are typically less expensive to begin with, and therefore go unnoticed unless it's drastic.

 Related Post